<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 5. How to go to school after training?

 Buckland will make all your travel arrangements by plane, train, bus or car.
-The travel expense will be paid by your host school.
+The travel expense will be reimbursed by your host school.

 6. What age of children will I be teaching?